murchie85/TWINT_AS_A_SERVICE/README.md

 # Twitter Bulk profiling

-*(If this approach doesn't work, go [here](#MANUAL-TWITTER-PROFILING) - which is manual process)*
+*(If this approach doesn't work or you are using windows, go [here](#MANUAL-TWITTER-PROFILING) - which is manual process)*

 1. Make sure you are at base directory (where you can see injector.sh)
 2. Run `chmod u+x injector.sh`
 3. Run `python inject_data.py` and follow the steps *(I suggest only chose 1 profile to scan initially)*

-Now lets prepare Kibana so you can visualzie it:
+Now lets prepare Kibana so you can visualize it:

 # FINAL STEP - VISUALIZATION

-Go to `Management tab`, Index Patterns, Create Index Pattern, Index Pattern: twinttweets and choose datestamp as time field;
+Put **http://localhost:5601** in your browser then go to `Management tab`, Index Patterns, Create Index Pattern, Index Pattern: twinttweets and choose datestamp as time field;

 ![kibana](https://camo.githubusercontent.com/d18625b236a9df353326d70e9ab4a8a95ab918ae/68747470733a2f2f692e696d6775722e636f6d2f6844543941446b2e706e67)